artsy/palette/README.md

 If the component applies to Artsy as a brand and can/will be used across multiple digital products, then Palette is a great place for it.
 If it's highly product specific then it's best to leave the component where it's used.
 We can always move things later.

-If the above guidance still doesn't give you a good sense of what to do, please join the bi-weekly design systems sync.
+If the above guidance still doesn't give you a good sense of what to do, please join the bi-weekly design systems sync. [- link?]

 ## How to contribute

-If you'd like to add a new component to Palette please create an issue using the component spec template.
+If you'd like to add a new component to Palette please create an issue using the component spec template [- link?].
 That'll give both design and engineering a chance to peek at the proposal and provide feedback before moving forward.

 ## Local development